tox-wtf/vagrant/CONTRIBUTING.md

 ```

 ## Commits
-Vagrant follows a variant of conventional commits, and uses pre-commit hooks to
+Vat follows a variant of conventional commits, and uses pre-commit hooks to
 enforce these.

 Some general rules: